omarion3698/USIUBrandStore/README.md

-# Food-Order-System
+# USIU Brand Store
-This project is a website that allows students that reside in the hostels to order food from the restaurants nearby and get them delivered to their room.
-To view the website, [click this link](https://food-order-system.onrender.com/) or follow the following steps to run it in your local machine:
+This project is a website that allows students that reside in the hostels to order items from the brand store and get them delivered to their room.
 ## 1. Clone the repository on your local machine
 git clone {https git link} {folder name}
 ## 2. Get into the directory of the project